holoviz/panel/doc/how_to/migrate/from_streamlit.md

 ### Input Migration Steps

-- Identify the relevant widgets to migrate to in the [Components Gallery]().
-TODO: INSERT LINK.
+- Identify the relevant widgets to migrate to in the [Widgets Section](https://panel.holoviz.org/reference/index.html#widgets) of the [Component Gallery](https://panel.holoviz.org/reference/index.html).
 - Study the relevant widget guides for the details.
 For example the [IntSlider]() guide.
 TODO: INSERT LINKS
+- Use the Panel widgets.

 ## Layouts

+*Layouts* helps you organize your *panes* and *widgets*.

+Panel provides layouts similar to the ones you know from Streamlit and some additional ones.
+Check out the [Layouts Section](https://panel.holoviz.org/reference/index.html#layouts) of the [Component Gallery](https://panel.holoviz.org/reference/index.html) for more info.

 ### Streamlit Layout Example